fasakinhenry/postmortem/README.md

-# postmortem-template
+# Postmortem Template Repository

 This is a postmortem template inspired by atlassian for document incident reports and taking actions.
+It is configured to work with GitHub Pages and Jekyll, so your postmortem can be viewed as a static webpage.

+## How to Use

+1. Fork this repository or create a new repository from this template.
+2. Create a new postmortem inside the `_posts/` folder following the naming convention `YYYY-MM-DD-title.md`.
+3. Customize the template to your needs.

+## Template Structure

+- **_layouts/default.html**: The default layout for all postmortem pages.
+- **_posts/**: Store your postmortem Markdown files here.

+## View Postmortem Online

+Once you push your changes, the postmortem will be available at: `https://<your-username>.github.io/<repository-name>/`

 > Check out a postmortem template written for [Consolve App](https://consolve.vercel.app) here: [Postmortem Template](/postmortem-example.md)